LA-based Metropolis raises $41 million to upgrade parking infrastructure – TechCrunch

 Unlike REEF, Metropolis will remain focused on mobility, according to Israel.
 “How does parking change over the next 20 years as mobility shifts?” he asked.
 And he’s hoping that Metropolis will provide an answer.

-The company is hoping to use its latest funding to expand its footprint to over 600 locations over the course of the next year.
+The company is hoping to use its latest funding to expand its footprint to more than 600 locations over the course of the next year.
 In all, Metropolis has raised $60 million since it was formed back in 2017.

 While the computer vision and machine learning technology will serve as the company’s beachhead into parking lots, services like cleaning, charging, storage and logistics could all be part and parcel of the Metropolis offering going forward, Israel said.
 “We become the integrator [and] we also in some cases become the direct service provider,” Israel said.